 At the same time as running the crowdfunding campaign, they were also testing a price on their website for $429 for pre-order.
 This was separate from the Indiegogo campaign.
 It enabled them to test two different prices simultaneously.

 After running these pricing experiments, they used the GE brand.
 They also increased the price to $476.
 They have since gone on to make a second generation of the device because it was so successful.
 The second generation product is sold at an even higher price.

 When you’re thinking about testing pricing, don’t get caught up in the anxiety of it all.
 Your early adopters (people who have the problem, are aware they have it and are actively seeking the solution) will pay a specific price to solve the problem.
 But when you go more mainstream, you have the opportunity to test different prices on landing pages and even crowdfunding sites.
 You won’t find the right price after one experiment.
 Don’t be afraid to run different tests to work out what the right price is for your product.

-If you’d like to learn more about running business experiments, why not join us at our Virtual Masterclass?
+If you’d like to learn more about running business experiments, why not join us at our virtual master workshop?
 It’s called Testing Business Ideas.
-It’s run by the Co-Author of the book Testing Business Ideas, David Bland.
+It’s run by the co-author of the book Testing Business Ideas, David Bland.
 You can register for your spot here.

 You might also like to read this blog by David Bland which explores the GE Appliances case study from a branding perspective